EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 What you do: ChatGPT for blog posts, AI marketing assistant, GitHub Copilot for devs.

-• Disclose to customers when they’re talking to a chatbot (not a human)
+• Disclose to customers when they are talking to a chatbot, not a human

 • Disclose when content (image, text, video) is AI-generated

-Typical fine if you mess up: low under the AI Act, but GDPR violations (see below) can still hit hard.
+Typical fine if you mess up: low under the AI Act, but GDPR violations can still hit hard.

-What you do: A chatbot AI has access to confidential business data, or an internal HR AI sees employee records.
+What you do: a chatbot has access to confidential business data, or an internal HR AI sees employee records.

 • DPIA (Data Protection Impact Assessment) per GDPR Article 35